fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 ### Dog Walker, Pet Sitter

 <img class="right" src="/images/stephanie.jpg" alt="" />
-Stephanie is eagerly awaiting the right time to adopt and in the meantime, is happy to be considered the go-to pet sitter for family and friends.
-As a dog bather at a busy pet salon, working daily with large groups of dogs made her appreciate and examine closely the diverse range of personalities each can possess.
-She is excited to build upon this knowledge as a dog walker and looks forward to meeting some new furry faces.
+Since 2015 Stephanie has been sitting and walking pups with FIDO.
+Engaging with an array of dogs daily coupled with her sensitive and easygoing personality has made developing her knowledge of dogs a joyful and natural process.
+She is grateful for the many bonds formed with both pups and people over the years.
 </section>

 <section class="region">